https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Risk Evaluation and Control for treated Wastewater Reuse in Green Spaces

 2.1.
 Microbial Contamination

-Microbial count over 100 cfu/100 ml of Escherichia coli and 1000 cfu/100 ml of TVC at the point of compliance is being considered as the permissible limit according to the relevant standard.
-According to the recommendation of the WHO, 2004, effluent for unrestricted irrigation should have no more than 1 E. coli per 100 mL in at least 80% of the samples collected over the previous 4-6 weeks, and no sample should have more than 10 E. coli per 100 mL.
+Microbial count over 100 cfu/100 ml of Escherichia coli and 1000 cfu/100 ml of TVC at the point of compliance is bonsidered ahe permissible limit according to the relevant standard.
+According to the recommendation of the WHO, (004, effluent for unrestricted irrigation should have no more than 1 E. coli per 100 mL in at least 80% of the samples collected over the previous 4-6 weeks, and no sample should have more than 10 E. coli per 100 mL.

-On the other hand, if the public is not allowed in the irrigation area, up to 5 E. coli per 100 mL are recommended and not every sample has more than 10 E. coli per 100 mL in effluent for unrestricted irrigation (ODwyer et al., 2020).
-The risk associated with direct oral ingestion of untreated primary effluent and secondary effluent are calculated to be 100 to 1000 times more than that of treated effluent per year at the scenario evaluated in this study.
+On the other hand, if the public is not allowed in the irrigation area, up to 5 E. coli per 100 mL are recommended, and not every sample has more than 10 E. coli per 100 mL in effluent for unrestricted irrigation (O'Dwyer et al., 2020).
+The risk associated with direct oral ingestion of untreated primary effluent and secondary effluent is calculated to be 100 to 1000 times more than that of treated effluent per year in the scenario evaluated in this study.
 Streams receiving untreated sewage are found to be disproportionately contaminated.

 Microbial Contamination